Do You Really Believe This Market Is Safe?

 Tariffs

 I'm not 100% opposed to tariffs though.
-Our current system allows jobs to be outsourced to foreign companies who don't have to comply with our local regulations on metrics like pollution or worker-safety.
+Our current system allows jobs to be outsourced to foreign companies that don't have to comply with our local regulations on metrics like pollution or worker safety.
 When we import the product that was produced under conditions that would be illegal here, we are setting a double standard.
 This is what killed manufacturing in America.
 It wasn't just the high cost of wages here and the low cost of international wages.
 It was the acceptance of foreign competitors using practices that are illegal in America.

 This is a bipartisan issue.
 Both parties have permitted it.